 - Muscle aches

 How to treat stress headachesYou can always pop a pain killing pill every time you get a stress headache but be aware that you will be adding toxic chemicals to your system with the strong possibility of unwanted side effects.
-With stress obviously being the main cause for stress headaches, you might like to read our earlier post here with our top 10 tips for stress solutions.
 Instead of resorting to over-the-counter pharmaceutical medications, consider herbal and other remedies for stress headaches:

 - Lemongrass is used by Aboriginal Australians as traditional medicine.
 A five-year A study by a team at Griffith University in Australia confirmed that lemongrass is as good as aspirin for treating headaches, and it is also an effective migraine treatment.